 - No overnight stays in vehicles, campervans or motorhomes.

 - No large tents or large groups camping.

 - Leave no trace - don't light fires and take all your rubbish home with you

 - Please take extra care during ground nesting bird season (1 March - 31 July and avoid the rare bird nesting sites.

 Wild camping on Dartmoor

-Wild camping is an amazing experience.
+Wild camping, also known as backpack camping, is an amazing experience.
 There is nothing like crawling into your lone tent or bivvy bag in the middle of nowhere, as the darkness falls, apart maybe from waking up at sunrise and seeing a glimpse of a dawn that is yours and yours alone.

-We Blondes have done plenty of wild camping on Dartmoor, both with groups of youngsters and on our own.
+We (the Two Blondes) have done plenty of wild camping on Dartmoor, both with groups of youngsters and on our own.
 We have wild camped in each month, in all weathers and in many locations.
-We love it and it is because we love it so much that we want to share with you how to wild camp on Dartmoor in a way that sticks to National Park rules (because there are some) and protects this beautiful area’s natural environment.
+We love it and it is because we love it so much that we want to share with you how to wild camp on Dartmoor in a way that sticks to National Park rules and protects this beautiful area’s natural environment.

-There are some areas of Dartmoor in which you are not allowed to wild camp.
+As mentioned above, there are now quite a few areas of Dartmoor where you are not allowed to wild camp.
 Dartmoor National Park Authority has a wild camping map to help you find these, and their Visitor Centre staff are helpful and knowledgeable.

 Once you have selected a permitted camping area, the next requirement is that you choose a tent pitch that is at least 100 metres away from the road and is not visible from either the road or nearby dwellings.